kurealnum/non-profit-link/SETUP.md

 - Once your venv is created and running, run `pip install -r requirements.txt`

 - Having issues with psycopg2?
-You can choose to install `psycopg2-binary`, however there are other solutions.
+You can simply choose to install `psycopg2-binary`.
+If this doesn't satisfy you, there are other solutions.

 - Double check to make sure you're ready to go by running `python manage.py runserver`.
 If this doesn't work, retrace your steps, and find out where you went wrong.